raphaelleroffo/raphaelleroffo.github.io/_posts/2022-01-23-advanced-tutorial5.md

 ### Notes

 - This workflow is unfortunately extremely greedy in terms of memory, due to the raster processing.
 If you are experiencing issues, you can try reducing the resolution (set a larger pixel size).
+It's ok if you are not able to run the model ultimately - in the final tutorial we summarize the main findings from the model outputs, and go through the actual selecxtion process based on the final score.
 - The snapshot of the entire workflow can be exported as an image or a pdf; if you build up a complex analysis it's a good idea to include this in the methodology section of your report.
 - You can also export your model as a Python script
 - One of the big advantages of using the Graphical Modeler is that you can change input layers easily, as long as they're of the same data type.
 This means you can replicate an analysis from one city to the next very easily (as long as you're careful with the CRS).